timothylimyl/SLAM-Neato/README.md

 #### Unscented Kalman Filter (UKF)

 Run `mainUKFLocalization.m` to observe using UKF for localization.
 The main functions used to implement UKF is in the unscented transform for the measurement update and prediction step (`UnscentedTransform.m` and `UnscentedTransformUpdate.m`).
-`UnscentedTransformUpdate.m` uses `update.m` to update the lidar measurements by using the predicted pose (North,East,Yaw) in raycasting, the raycast readings are compared to the actual lidar measurements.
+`UnscentedTransformUpdate.m` uses `update.m` to update the lidar measurements by using the predicted pose (North,East,Yaw) in raycasting (`scanNE.c`), the raycast readings are compared to the actual lidar measurements.
 Most of the time was spent tuning the measurement covariances (parameter R) and process noise (Q) to get the UKF to work.
 The value of Q and R was adjusted till the robot manages to go around the whole map as expected.

 ![ukf](images/UKF_localization.gif)